leifugroup/DynaTPH/README.md

 ### 1. Static Data

-The `Static Data` directory contains curated TCR–pHLA complex structures used as the initial configurations for molecular dynamics simulations.
+The `Static Data` directory contains curated TCR-pHLA complex structures used as the initial configurations for molecular dynamics simulations.

 Each structure is provided in PDB format and named according to its PDB ID.